 Once your case is won or settled, your award will be forwarded to the law firm.
 Your lawyer will deduct your contingency fee percentage, plus other costs, and give you a fee statement explaining all calculations of your final award, which will then be forwarded to you.

-Do You Need a Personal Injury Lawyer?
+Do You Need a Personal Injury Lawyer in Frederick, MD?